Mapwize/mapwize-ui-js/README-advanced.md

 onObjectWillBeDisplayedInSearch?: (template: HTMLElement, mwzObject: any) => HTMLElement
 ```

-### onDetailsWillBeDisplayed

-Called before displaying the details view.
-You can use this method to change on the fly the content that you want to display.
-The first attribute is the object that has been selected.
-The second attribute is an object like:
-{
-photosView: HTMLElement // The view that contains the photos
-smallView: HTMLElement // The view displayed by default on mobile.
-It won't be displayed on desktop view
-largeView: HTMLElement // The view displayed by default on desktop view.
-It will be displayed on mobile when the user click on the bottom view
-}
-You can update this object as you want and return it.
-Your views will be displayed.

-`onDetailsWillBeDisplayed?: (mwzObject: any,templates: { photosView: HTMLElement; largeView: HTMLElement; smallView: HTMLElement }) => { photosView: HTMLElement; largeView: HTMLElement; smallView: HTMLElement }`

 ## Direction mode icons

 This is the procedure to change the icons of the direction modes